BanForFun/react-select-table/docs/actions.md

 ## Action creators

-Below each action creator, the action type static variable is listed.
+Below each action creator, the exported action type static variable name is listed.
 The actual value is different.

 ### Items